 The core antivirus app worked well, providing real-time protection, a Wi-Fi scanner, and anti-theft features.
 However, like with Avast, you have to switch between separate apps for different functionalities, which can be annoying.

-Avast — Decent Support, Limited by Region
+Avast — Decent Support, Very Limited for Free Users

 Avast offers live chat, phone, and email support, a comprehensive knowledge base, and a community forum.
 However, free users can only access the knowledge base and community forum.
 While the knowledge base is well-organized and answers most common questions, it doesn’t provide direct one-on-one support.
-I found Avast’s live chat helpful, with agents providing clear responses, though response times slowed when my questions became more complex.

-AVG — Excellent Support With Quick Responses
+AVG — Excellent Support With Quick Responses Across All Channels

-AVG offers live chat, email, phone support, a community forum, and a knowledge base.
+AVG, too, offers live chat, email, phone support, a community forum, and a knowledge base.
 I was connected to a live agent within a minute, and my issue was resolved quickly.
 AVG’s email support was also prompt and provided helpful answers.
 Phone support requires filling out a form first, but once done, you’ll get access to phone numbers for different regions.
 I found the agents friendly and helpful in responding to all my queries.

 AVG’s support is fast and easy to access.
 Whether through live chat, email, or phone, I always received quick responses.
 The option to choose phone support from various regions made it easier to get in touch, and I found the support experience more efficient than Avast’s overall.